SridharSSriram/navigating_the_rut/README.md

 :bell: this is for floor notifications
 <br>

-## Future fixes:
+## future fixes:

-* When users click "x" on each modal window or click outside of modal windows, collapse the open "accordion" texts
+* when users click "x" on each modal window or click outside of modal windows, collapse the open "accordion" texts